modaniharsh-iiitb/c-project-library-management/README.md

 If the librarian asked to add a copy, the book ID of the existing book (the librarian can refer to the table made by command 1 or 3) and the copy ID of the copy to be added are input.
 The copy is added accordingly.

 ```
+> 5
+Enter the corresponding number to do the following:
+1. Add a new book
+2. Add copies to an existing book
+> 1
+Enter the book ID: 8
+Enter the title of the book: Pride and Prejudice
+Enter the author of the book: Jane Austen
+Enter the genre of the book: Novel of manners
+Enter the number of copies of the book: 4
+Successfully added 4 copies of the book "Pride and Prejudice" to the collection.
 ```

 **Note:** The maximum number of books that can be added to the library is 100, and the maximum number of copies of a single book that can be added is 5.